jamesWalker55/qmul-final-project-report/src/presentation.md

 Functionality

 - A folder can be designated as a "repository"
-  - Similar to repositories in Git
+  - Similar to repositories in version-tracking software like Git
 - The software is able to assign, search and manage tags for all files within a repository
   - Tags are not tied to the operating system, so the tags can be transferred between systems by moving the folder
-- Keep track of files and tags using a database
+- Keep track of files and tags using a database for each repository
   - Keeps existing file structure intact, avoid breaking compatibility with other software
 - UI should be designed to be accessible and easy to use
 - Provide a flexible and powerful search function